Unfair sales practices

 Who is responsible for enforcing the rules?

-- The CCPC has responsibility for enforcing the provisions of the Consumer Protection Act.
-The Act allows the CCPC to take enforcement action against a trader who fails to comply with consumer law.
+- The CCPC is responsible for enforcing the provisions of the Consumer Protection Act 2007 and the Consumer Rights Act 2022 (pdf).
+The CCPC can take enforcement action against a trader who fails to comply with consumer law.

 - The Central Bank enforces the provisions of the Consumer Protection Act in the financial services sector.